 Lithium is an alkali metal (symbol Li on the periodic table) that manufacturers use in many applications, including glass/ceramic production, metallurgy, and medicine.

-But the most well-known usage would have to be lithium batteries, which took up 65% of the global lithium usage in 2020.
+But the most well-known usage would have to be lithium batteries, which took up 65% of the global lithium usage.

 Smartphones, tablets, laptops, and now electric cars all rely on lithium-ion batteries to work.
 If you have ever checked a bag at the airport, you probably heard them warn you about removing your lithium-ion batteries.